What Is Enlarged Prostate?

-Benign prostatic hyperplasia is an enlarged prostate gland.
+Benign prostatic hyperplasia or BPH is an enlarged prostate gland.
 It’s a common condition, especially in older men.

 BPH isn’t prostate cancer and doesn’t make you more likely to get it.

-Treatment options include lifestyle changes, medicine, and surgery.
+Treatment options include lifestyle changes, supplements, medicine, and surgery.

 As the prostate gets larger, it starts to pinch the urethra.
 This causes symptoms that affect your urine flow, such as: